teknology-hub/tek-steamclient/README.md

 ### Linux

-There are 2 Linux AppImage builds of tek-sc-cli in [releases](https://github.com/teknology-hub/tek-steamclient/releases), which are built in a CachyOS container and signed by Nuclearist's [GPG key](https://teknology-hub.com/public-keys/nuclearist.asc).
-The .full.AppImage also includes libstdc++.so and libc.so, so it can run on systems that have too old versions of those, or don't use libstdc++.
-Both AppImages can be run with `TEK_SC_USE_SYSTEM_LIBS=1` environment variable to prefer system libraries over bundled ones.
+There is `tek-sc-cli-x86_64.AppImage` in [releases](https://github.com/teknology-hub/tek-steamclient/releases), which is built in a Fedora 42 container and signed by Nuclearist's [GPG key](https://teknology-hub.com/public-keys/nuclearist.asc).
+It can be run with `TEK_SC_USE_SYSTEM_LIBS=1` environment variable to prefer system libraries over bundled ones.

-To use the library, you have to install a package for your distro listed below, or [build from source](https://github.com/teknology-hub/tek-steamclient/blob/main/BUILD.md) if it's not.
+To use the library, you have to install a package for your distro listed below, or [build from source](https://github.com/teknology-hub/tek-steamclient/blob/main/BUILD.md) if it's not there.

 |Distro|Package|
 |-|-|